 Indigenous Student Resource Centre: Programming

-The Indigenous Student Resource Centre (ISRC) offers a variety of programming for self-identified Indigenous students (status and non-status First Nations, Inuit, and Métis), as well as programming open to the non-Indigenous university community.
+The Indigenous Student Resource Centre (ISRC) offers a variety of programming for Indigenous students (status and non-status First Nations, Inuit, and Métis), as well as programming open to the non-Indigenous university community.

 Visiting Indigenous Elder’s Program

 The Visiting Indigenous Elder’s Program is an ongoing pilot project in partnership with the School of Social Work (SSW).
 Elders from across Newfoundland and Labrador visit the St. John’s campus to meet with students, staff and faculty to share guidance and instruction in Indigenous ways of knowing, doing and being.
 We hope that this will be the first steps towards a permanent program!